 Key research areas have included the role of T cell receptor (TCR) structure on T cell effector function; HLA-peptide modulation of NK cell function; and innate and adaptive immunity in the development and regulation of infectious and allergic inflammation.

-Dr Boyton has developed several TCR, lung targeted, inducible (Cre/Lox), and BAC reporter models to study the impact of TCR structure on T cell function and also lung inflammation.
-She studies innate and adaptive immune mechanisms in the development and regulation of pulmonary inflammation, airway hyperreactivity and airway remodeling in infection, allergy and autoimmunity.
+Prof. Boyton has developed several TCR, lung targeted, inducible (Cre/Lox), and BAC reporter models to study the impact of TCR structure on T cell function and lung inflammation.
+Prof. Boyton studies innate and adaptive immune mechanisms in the development and regulation of pulmonary inflammation, airway hyperreactivity and airway remodeling in infection, allergy and autoimmunity.

-Dr Boyton is a Principal Investigator in the MRC & Asthma UK centre in Allergic Mechanisms of Asthma.
+Prof. Boyton is a Principal Investigator in the MRC & Asthma UK centre in Allergic Mechanisms of Asthma.
 Dr Boyton is on the editorial board of Clinical & Experimental Immunology and BMJ Open Respiratory Research.
-Dr Boyton is Head of the NIHR BRC FACS and Confocal Imaging Facility.
-Dr Boyton is a member of the Arthritis Research UK (ARUK) College of Experts.
+Prof. Boyton is a member of the Arthritis Research UK (ARUK) College of Experts.

-Dr Boyton is an Honorary Consultant Physician in the Department of Respiratory Medicine at the Royal Brompton and Harefield NHS Foundation Trust.
-Dr Boyton has a speciatist interest in respiratory infection and host immunity to infection.
+Prof. Boyton is an Honorary Consultant Physician in the Department of Respiratory Medicine at the Royal Brompton and Harefield NHS Foundation Trust.
+Prof. Boyton has a speciatist interest in respiratory infection and host immunity to infection.

 The research is supported by the Medical Research Council (MRC), Biotechnological and Biological Sciences Research Council (BBSRC), Wellcome Trust, National Institute of Allergy and Infectious Diseases (NIH NIAID), Asthma UK, MS Society, ARUK, Welton Foundation and NIHR.